A Complete Guide to An Addo Elephant Park Safari

 Never drive over the dung in the road.
 Endangered dung beetles breed in it, weave around

 Never get out of your vehicle (except at specified locations).
-We saw one man who seemed to think the buffalo 50 meters away was just not quite close enough.
-He got out of his car, brandishing his cell phone, and walked closer and closer before a game drive guide finally screamed at him to get back in his car, probably saving his life.
+We saw one man who seemed to think the buffalo 50 meters away were just not quite close enough.
+He got out of his car, brandishing his cell phone, and walked closer and closer before a guide finally screamed at him to get back in his car, probably saving his life.
 Don't be that stupid.
 Worst case, you'll get killed.
 Best case, you'll get slapped with a large fine and have your photo displayed at headquarters (shame!)

 What to Pack: Sunscreen (you will burn sitting in your car all day), safari binoculars, sunglasses and/or hat, snacks, LOTS of water, camera & SD card with a lot of available storage

 An Elephant Swimming Party